markbergsma/pimatic-hue-zll/README.md

 ```
 set color of HueLight to hue 50% and saturation 100%
-set color of HueLight to sat 10% hue 0% for 10s
+set color of HueLight to sat 10% hue 0% transition 1500ms for 10s
 ```

 Because the Hue bridge doesn't accept changes to attributes while a light is switched off, the plugin also turns on the light with each action other than on/off state changes.